DCIForks/UIB-interaction-animations-sliding-square/README.md

 Instead of a single `animation` property in the rule with the `div` selector, use separate properties for the name, duration, number of iterations and the timing function.

+Click on the image below to see a live demo.

 [![Sliding Square](img/sliding-square.png)](https://dciforks.github.io/UIB-interaction-animations-sliding-square/)